tomeshnet/prototype-cjdns-pi/README.md

 If you are updating, run the same uninstall script, but keep all configuration files and data directories when prompted, remove the **prototype-cjdns-pi** directory along with the **install** script, then repeat the last installation step.

-## Experimental Support for Orange Pi
+## Experimental Support for Other Boards

-We are adding support for [Orange Pi](http://www.orangepi.org/) boards and have tested with the [Orange Pi Zero (Armbian nightly)](https://dl.armbian.com/orangepizero/nightly/), [Orange Pi One (Armbian nightly)](https://dl.armbian.com/orangepione/nightly/), and [Orange Pi Lite  (Armbian nightly)](https://dl.armbian.com/orangepilite/nightly/).
-Instead of flashing Raspbian, start with the Armbian nightly images linked above, then follow the same installation steps as the Raspberry Pi.
+We have added support for other Small Baord Computer boards such as the [Orange Pi](http://www.orangepi.org/) family of boards.
+So far all the boards that have been tested support [Armbian](http://www.armbian.com) and usualy need no modification to our install script.
+To use one of these boards start with the Armbian nightly images linked in the table below, then follow the same installation steps as the Raspberry Pi.
+Below is a table of boards we have tested and some metrics of what you can expect from the board.

 ## Hardware Table